 The Company's Financial Statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At December 31, 2022, the Company had accumulated losses of \$8,367,649 since its inception and expects to incur further losses in the development of its business.
+At March 31, 2023, the Company had accumulated losses of \$9,198,390 since its inception and expects to incur further losses in the development of its business.
 The continuation of the Company is dependent upon obtaining necessary financing to meet its ongoing operational levels of exploration and corporate overhead.
-There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about on its business, results of operations, financial position and cash flows in the future.
-These events and conditions indicate a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
+These conditions indicate a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.